 If you are considering a Toro push or self-propelled mower, your first decision is whether you want a gas or electric model.
 Gas mowers are the most common option, though electric models are gaining in popularity as the price of gas steadily climbs.

-It’s also a good idea to choose a cordless model that offers a dual-battery system because it can increase the cutting time before the mower requires recharging.
+It’s also a good idea to choose a cordless model with a dual-battery system because it can increase the cutting time before the mower requires recharging.

 If you opt for a Toro self-propelled mower, you should consider the various drive types to determine which works best for your particular landscape:

-If you’re considering a Toro zero turn mower, the engine’s horsepower (hp) is an important detail to consider.
+If you’re considering a Toro zero-turn mower, the engine’s horsepower (hp) is an important detail to consider.
 Horsepower measures the engine’s power output, which is shared among the various components, such as the blades and the transmission.
 For the best performance, look for a mower with at least a 20-hp engine, such as the Toro 50-Inch TimeCutter with Kawasaki Engine.

-A Toro zero turn mower’s speed helps determine how quickly you can cut your lawn.
-Some Toro models can go as fast as eight miles an hour, though many mowers feature smart speed settings, which determine the ideal speed based on whether you want to trim, tow or mow.
-These smart settings take a lot of the guesswork out of using a zero turn mower, so you can adjust more easily.
+A Toro zero-turn mower’s speed helps determine how quickly you can cut your lawn.
+Some Toro models can go as fast as 8 miles an hour, though many mowers feature smart speed settings, which determine the ideal speed based on whether you want to trim, tow or mow.
+These smart settings take a lot of the guesswork out of using a zero-turn mower, so you can adjust more easily.

 No matter what type of Toro lawn mower you’re considering, the cut width is an important feature to consider.
 The wider the cut swath, the larger an area the mower can cover in one pass.

-In order to cut both short and tall grasses, it’s important to be able to easily adjust the height on your Toro mower.
-Look for a push or self-propelled model that features a dual or single lever to control the height adjustment, so you don’t have to adjust the height for individual wheels.
-Toro zero turn mowers usually feature a user-friendly panel that allows you to easily adjust the cut height.
+In order to cut both short and tall grasses, it’s important to be able to adjust the height on your Toro mower easily.
+Look for a push or self-propelled model that features a dual or single lever to control the height adjustment so you don’t have to adjust the height for individual wheels.
+Toro zero-turn mowers usually feature a user-friendly panel that allows you to adjust the cut height easily.

 When it comes to cleaning Toro lawn mowers, you’ll have an easier time if you choose a model with a deck wash port, such as the Toro 54-inch TimeCutter MyRide Zero Turn Mower.
 This feature allows you to connect a hose to the mower, so you can quickly remove dirt and clippings from the bottom of the cutting deck.

-If a Toro zero turn mower is going to be comfortable to ride, it should have a thickly padded seat for maximum support.
+If a Toro zero-turn mower is going to be comfortable to ride, it should have a thickly padded seat for maximum support.
 It’s also a good idea to choose a model with a seat back that’s at least 18 inches tall to make sure your back is properly supported for longer mowing sessions.
 The Toro 54-inch TimeCutter MyRide Zero Turn Mower is an excellent example, as it has a comfortable seat with a thick foam backing of 18 inches tall.

 Toro lawn mowers range in price based on the mower type and the size of the cutting width.
 In most cases, the mowers cost between $279 and $9,400.